wp-plugins/category-posts-in-custom-menu/readme.txt

 For each Category or Post Tag item in the menu, you now have the following extra configuration options:

 * replace the link by a list of posts in the menu y/n;
-* specify the (maximum) number of posts you want to show for this item (-1 = all);
+* specify the (maximum) number of posts you want to show for this item (-1 = all, 0 also allowed now);
 * their ordering ascending or descending by ID, Author, Title and other properties.
-See 'Other Notes > Ordering'.
+See 'Other Notes > Ordering';
 * keep or remove the original menu item (always / only if there are no posts / never);
 * specify the title for the menu items.
 For this you can use %post_title, %post_author and other wildcards, see 'Other Notes > Wildcards'.